Prosh Proshian: Biography

 Prosh Proshian was born in 1883 in the village of Ashtarak, Armenia.
-The son of the Armenian writer, scientist, and public figure Perch Proshian.
+He was the son of the Armenian writer, scientist, and public figure Perch Proshian.
 After graduating from high school in 1902 he entered the law faculty at Odessa University, where in 1903 he joined the Party of Socialist Revolutionaries.

 In 1905, he was sentenced to 6 years of hard labor for attempting to release political prisoners from an Odessa prison, which he served in Akatuy katorga.
 In 1910, when he went out to the settlement, he hid from officials and fled to Kazan, Tbilisi, and Baku.
 In the end he was arrested in Moscow and sentenced a second time to three years of hard labor, which he served in Butyrskaya prison.
 In 1913 he was exiled to Eastern Siberia, from where he fled abroad.
 During the First World War, he published internationalist propaganda.

 He returned to Russia after the February Revolution and began activist work.
 At the 3rd Congress of the Socialist-Revolutionary Party, he became one of the leaders of the left opposition.
 At party forums and in the press, he sharply opposed the imperialist war, coalitions with the bourgeoisie, and demanded an early convocation of the Russian Constituent Assembly.

 He was a member of the Regional Executive Committee in Finland, head of the Left Socialist-Revolutionary Committee and faction of the Left Social Revolutionaries in the Helsinki Soviet, editor-publisher of the Socialist-Revolutionary newspaper, was the initiator of concerted action with the Bolsheviks during the July Days.
 He was arrested by order of the Russian Provisional Government and released after the failure of Kornilov's coup.
 He took an active part in the preparation of October Revolution, but considered it undesirable to overthrow the Provisional Government before convening the All-Russian Congress of Soviets.
 By decision of the SR Central Committee, the Left SRs were expelled from the party.

 At the Second All-Russian Congress of Soviets of Workers' and Soldiers' Deputies, Proshian was elected to the All-Russian Central Executive Committee.
 On November 2, he was elected to the Commission which negotiated with the other socialist parties on the formation of a coalition government.
 He opposed Bolshevik one-party rule of the Council of People's Commissars, and insisted on the creation of a "ministry" of all Soviet parties.
 At the Left SR congress, Proshian was elected to the Left SR Central Committee.
 He was a participant in the negotiations between the Left Socialist Revolutionaries and the Bolsheviks, on the unification of the Soviets of Workers 'and Soldiers' Deputies and the Soviets of Peasant Deputies, on the reform of the All-Russian Central Executive Committee, on the conditions for the formation of a "Uniform Socialist Government" and the distribution of positions within it.